anindyadas1985/tripzy/README.md

-# Tripzy - Travel Orchestration Platform
+# Journai - Travel Orchestration Platform

 A comprehensive travel planning and management platform built with React, TypeScript, and Supabase.